municio/omniauth-munic/README.md

     $ gem install omniauth-oauth2 omniauth-munic

-## Configuration

-This [git](http://gitlab.mobile-intra.com/maxime-dufay/Integrate-MunicConnect) is a sample integration of MunicConnect in an existing application.
-Feel free to `git log`.

 ### Register your application on MunicConnect

 First, you need to register your application on MunicConnect.
 [Here](http://accounts.munic.io/oauth/applications) you can create a new application (you need to be logged in with your MunicConnect account).